bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 the 64K page size additions will hopefully prove useful for other NAS products that chose to use 64K pages in their file systems.

-Finally I learned a great deal about Linux, arm32 and embedded systems while writing this guide.
+Finally, I learned a great deal about Linux, arm32 and embedded systems while writing this guide.
 Please read these instructions with the understanding that I am still in the process of learning.
 I trust that this project will help others to learn as well.